akauppi/svg.rx.js/README.md

 } );
 ```

-Note that the library does not move (drag) your object automatically.
+!!: The library does not move (drag) your object automatically.
 This is intentional and allows other kinds of dragging behaviour (e.g. constraints or circular following) to happen, instead of the usual 1:1 dragging.

 ---